MicroPyramid/deploy-python/docs/source/index.rst

-.. django_spanner documentation master file, created by sphinx-quickstart on Sat Jul  2 11:42:15 2016.
+.. deploy_python documentation master file, created by sphinx-quickstart on Sat Jul  2 11:42:15 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.